babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-btc-staker.md

 stakerd
 ```

-This will start the RPC server at the address specified in the configuration under
+This will start the Staker daemon RPC server at the address specified in the configuration under
 the `RawRPCListeners` field.
 A custom address can also be specified using
 the `--rpclisten` flag.